Modern Front End Fundamentals

 This workshop is two full days:

-- Day 1: Semantic HTML and CSS Layouts
+- Day 1: Semantic HTML, Accessibility and CSS Layouts

 This workshop is run primarily as an internal workshop for companies.
 Get in touch to book in your team!
 If being run internally, this workshop can also be split into full day or half day segments, to work best for your team.